sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Implementation: sciwrite-lint

 \paragraph{Structured pipeline, not agentic system.} The LLM is a semantic processing engine, not a knowledge source or autonomous agent.
 Reference existence is checked via deterministic API lookups.
 Metadata accuracy uses fuzzy string matching with fixed thresholds.
 Retraction status is a database lookup.
 The LLM handles only tasks requiring language understanding: given a retrieved passage and a claim, does the passage support the claim?
 Each LLM call receives structured input and produces structured output (JSON classification).
 The LLM never decides what to search, which tool to call, or how to plan.
 This is a deliberate alternative to agentic architectures: structured flows are reproducible, auditable, and run on a single consumer GPU.

 \paragraph{Local by design.} Deterministic database lookups require no GPU.
-Local-LLM checks use Qwen3 8B (FP8 quantized) via vLLM on a consumer GPU (16\,GB+ VRAM).
-The pipeline was developed on a single workstation (Windows/WSL2, 64\,GB RAM, NVIDIA RTX 4000 Ada 20\,GB VRAM) and is expected to work on native Linux.
+Local-LLM checks use Qwen3 8B (FP8 quantized) via vLLM on a consumer GPU with 16\,GB+ VRAM and FP8 hardware support (NVIDIA Ada Lovelace or Hopper; e.g.\ RTX 4070 Ti / 4080 / 4090, RTX 4000 / 5000 / 6000 Ada, H100).
+The pipeline was developed on a single workstation (Windows/WSL2, 64\,GB RAM, NVIDIA RTX 4000 Ada 20\,GB VRAM) and should also run on native Linux.
 No manuscripts leave the researcher's machine.
 A centralized verification authority has the same structural problem as journal gatekeeping: whoever controls the tool controls the verdict.
 Local computation eliminates this.

-\paragraph{Network security model.} While manuscripts stay local, the verification pipeline contacts 10 external APIs with citation metadata (DOIs, titles, author names).
+\paragraph{Network security model.} While manuscripts stay local, the verification pipeline contacts roughly 16 external APIs with citation metadata (DOIs, titles, author names).
 No paper content is sent externally.
 All external communication uses HTTPS with rate limiting.
 Internally, the pipeline defends against malicious content: \texttt{defusedxml} blocks entity-expansion attacks, downloads enforce size limits, URL redirects are validated against DNS-resolved IP addresses.
 LLM output is parsed as structured data and never fed back into network requests, file paths, or shell commands; the pipeline completes all external API calls before any LLM invocation.
 The LLM is a terminal node: it consumes retrieved data and produces display output, with no path back to the network.
 Conversely, cited papers parsed by GROBID are untrusted input to the LLM: a malicious PDF could embed prompt injection payloads in its text.
 The pipeline mitigates this with XML delimiters separating trusted instructions from document content, anti-injection directives in system prompts, and strict JSON schema enforcement on all LLM output.